vvicky30/R-visualization/README.md

 # R
-All R-fundamentals &amp; data-visualization , data-mining with R
+All R-fundamentals &  data-visualization , data-mining with R